 Upon successful completion of this unit, it is expected that students will be able to:

-- develop approaches to theological reflection and pastoral planning
+4. develop approaches to pastoral planning and leadership

-- articulate a comprehensive approach to leadership in a faith community.
+5. explain a personal approach to pastoral leadership in a faith community

 Benefiel, Margaret.
 Soul at Work: Spiritual Leadership in Organizations.
 New York: Seabury Books, 2005.

 Davies, Mervyn, and Graham Dodds.
 Leadership in the Church for a People of Hope.
 London: T & T Clark, 2011.

 Day, David, and John Antonakis, eds.
 The Nature of Leadership.
 2nd ed.
 Thousand Oaks, CA: Sage Publications, 2012.